gonzaloortega1993/mp3_player/README.md

 `Enter the number of mp3 to obtain his data`

-After that it asks to the user if he want to hear it, if he answer `s` the file is played and once finished the App ask to choose another mp3 until the user enter `n`
+After that it asks to the user if he want to hear it, if he answer `y` the file is played and once finished the App ask to choose another mp3 until the user enter `n`

 ## Developed with